 ‘Agent’

-Where Agent is referenced in this procedure, it refers to each discrete instance of SVA NHHMOA, NHHDC and NHHDA.
+Where Agent is referenced in this procedure, it refers to each discrete instance of SVA Supplier Agent.

-‘bulk change of NHH Supplier Agent’ or ‘bulk change of agent’
+‘bulk change of Supplier Agent’ or ‘bulk change of agent’

-The process initiated by a Supplier where the number of SVA NHH Metering Systems involved exceeds the threshold level set by the Panel, and where an application to the Panel has been approved.
+The process initiated by a Supplier where the number of SVA Metering Systems involved exceeds the threshold level set by the Panel, and where an application to the Panel has been approved.

 ‘bulk change of agent transfer date’